Living a Balanced Life: How to Lower Inflammation Naturally with Diet and Lifestyle Changes

 So, what’s fueling this fire?
 Several factors contribute to systemic inflammation:

-- Nutrient-poor foods: Foods that are high in added sugar, processed foods, and fried foods can send your inflammation levels skyrocketing (think packaged sweet treats, chips, and processed meats in the supermarket).
+- Nutrient-poor foods: Diets high in added sugar, processed foods, and fried foods have been shown to increase inflammatory markers, particularly when consumed regularly (for example, packaged sweets, chips, and processed meats).

 - Unhealthy fats: Foods rich in unhealthy fats, especially saturated fat and trans fats, can raise inflammatory markers and harm your heart health.
 This might include red meat, full-fat dairy products, processed meats, fried foods, and commercially baked goods.